benpeloquin7/zipf_principles/README.md

-# Pragmatic interactions lead to efficient language structure and use
+# The interactions of rational, pragmatic agents lead to efficient language structure and use

 Code and paper for cogsci 2019.